Kim Se-jeong: 2019–present: Solo career, stage debut, and commercial success

-Kim then went on to make her musical debut as the female lead in Return: The Promise of the Day, an original army musical that deals with the topic of excavating the remains of the heroic soldiers who sacrificed themselves to protect their country during the Korean War.
-On July 15, 2020, she was confirmed to star in the fantasy thriller drama The Uncanny Counter, where she played the role of Do Ha-na.
-Before filming the drama, Kim together with her co-stars trained in an action school to prepare for their respective roles.
-The drama went on to become the highest-rated OCN series of all time, its immense popularity also led to a renewal for season 2.
+Kim made her musical debut as the female lead in Return: The Promise of the Day, an original army musical that deals with the topic of excavating the remains of the heroic soldiers who sacrificed themselves to protect their country during the Korean War.
+On July 15, 2020, she was confirmed to star in The Uncanny Counter, where she played the role of Do Ha-na.
+The drama became the highest-rated OCN series of all time.
 Kim also contributed to the drama's OST through her self-written and composed song "Meet Again" which charted at 147 on the Gaon Digital chart.
-After two years of inactivity, on December 31, 2020, Jellyfish Entertainment officially disbanded Gugudan and on May 11, 2021, Kim renewed her contract with the company as a solo artist and actress.
+After two years of inactivity, on December 31, 2020, Jellyfish Entertainment disbanded Gugudan.
+On May 11, 2021, Kim renewed her contract with the company as a solo artist and actress.

-On March 9, 2021, it was revealed that Kim was in the middle of preparing for a comeback.
+On March 9, 2021, it was revealed that she was preparing for a comeback.
 On March 29, 2021, Kim released her second self-written and composed EP titled I'm with its lead single "Warning."
-Later that year, she was also featured in MC Mong's Flower 9 album with the song "Can I Go Back."
-On April 5, 2021, it was announced that Kim would make her second musical appearance through Red Book, a musical drama about women's growth that seeks pride and dignity in the Victorian era.
-She played Anna, the protagonist of the story, who defied all odds against prejudice about women in the Victorian era.
+Later that year, she featured in MC Mong's Flower 9 album with the song "Can I Go Back."
+On April 5, 2021, it was announced Kim would make her second musical appearance through Red Book, a feminist musical drama set in the Victorian era, as the main protagonist Anna.
 Kim performed from June 7 to August 24, 2021, for a total of 28 shows.
-Red Book Musical received a viewer rating of 9.9 out of 10, and currently holds the highest viewer rating among the top 20 sales for 2021 Musicals.
-The musical would later on win the Best Picture Award, as well as Best New Musical Actress nomination for Kim at the 2022 Korean Musical Awards.
+Red Book Musical received a viewer rating of 9.9 out of 10, the highest among the top 20 2021 Musicals.
+The musical would later win the Best Picture Award, as well as Best New Musical Actress nomination for Kim at the 2022 Korean Musical Awards.